Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 The buses tend to get quite full (especially during the day) so be prepared, and don’t carry any valuables with you to avoid unnecessary attention.

-You can walk up the hill from San Javier, but I don’t recommend this unless you are traveling with a local guide or equivalent, to ensure your safety.
+You can walk up the hill from San Javier, but I don’t recommend this unless you are travelling with a local guide or equivalent, to ensure your safety.

 Once you arrive at the football court you are more or less there.